-Along my journey of spiritual growth and limited experience walking with Jesus, there have been a series of unusual dreams that I have lately felt led to share.
-I have chosen to share these with minimal interpretation, but instead, focus primarily on what I observed in the dream.
-I share these dreams humbly in hopes that, as with all New Testament prophecy, those who read may be built up, encouraged, and comforted (1 Corinthians 14:3).
-As you read, seek the Lord with these points in mind.
+Along my journey of walking with Jesus, there have been a few notable prophetic experiences that I have sought to steward with care and wise counsel.
+As current events continue to unfold, a number of these experiences have proven beneficial to share in hopes that, as with all New Testament prophecy, those who read may be built up, encouraged, and comforted (1 Corinthians 14:3).
+As you read, please keep these important values in mind.

-- Every prophetic word, dream, or interpretation must honor and submit to the authority of Scripture.
+- Every prophetic revelation, interpretation, and application must honor and submit to the authority of Scripture.

-- Do not base decisions of faith or ministry solely on prophetic words.
+- Do not base major decisions solely on prophetic words.

 From June 22, 2020